atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-lake-security.md

 Start out by creating two users groups on the Data Lake as follows:

-1. For admin and engineers
+1. For admin and engineers (Full Access)
-2. For analysts and business users
+2. For analysts and business users (Relevant Access)

 You can prevent the second group from accessing sensitive data in the Data Lake by having that group not have access to the schemas or tables with that type of data.